 prophets, primarily Isaiah, who prophesied in chapter 53 about the sufferings

 of Christ.
-He said that the prophets were not serving themselves but us,
+He said that the prophets were not serving themselves but us in

-suggesting that all those who are faithful in Christ who have things to share
+suggesting that those who are faithful in Christ who have things to share

-are not serving themselves but those who would benefit from their ministries,
+are not serving themselves but we who benefit from their ministries, and we throughout the generations

-entertains angels.
-Angels watch in fascination at the process and development of faith in the working of the Holy Spirit as the saints go from one level of knowledge and
+progress and development of our faith in the working of the Holy Spirit as the saints go from one level of knowledge and

 wisdom to another, as mere children to men and women of faith.
-Isn't it nice to know that
+Isn't it good to know that

-our progress of the faith draws the attention of angles?
+our progress of faith draws the attention of angles?
+See also: Prophets; 1Pet 1,10-12;

 (68a) Authority